Inventory for Resale: Management Guidelines for Service Centers

 If an inventory item is returned, the item must be returned to inventory or to the vendor — for credit or replacement — and the appropriate inventory management system must be updated.

-Damaged and obsolete items must be disposed of through the UTSA Surplus Department.
-All supporting documentation related to damaged, obsolete and missing inventory must be saved and copies attached to the year-end reconciliation to avoid overstatement of the inventory value.
+Damaged and obsolete items must be disposed of through UTSA Surplus Property.
+Service centers must save all supporting documentation related to damaged, obsolete and missing inventory and attach copies to the year-end reconciliation to avoid overstatement of the inventory value.

 Management must adequately document any adjustments completed to correct any discrepancies that are found.

-Inventory accounts must be reconciled on an annual basis.
+Service centers must reconcile their inventory accounts on an annual basis, after completing the physical inventory count.
 The reconciliation process verifies that the value of the inventory held in the inventory system is equal to the value in the inventory account in the general ledger.

 Instructions for completing the form are included in the form.